rezabrizi/rezabrizi/README.md

-CPP is cool
-algos are cool
-food is cool
-i will let you know once i find more
+what's cool is that i will never be able to stop learning